rishabh1b/AutonomousDentalCleaning/README.md

 3. ```RealTeethGetGumlinePoints.m``` is the file that should be executed and this will generate a set of points on the gumline of the upper teeth and the lower teeth. ```upper_teeth_points_orig``` and the ```lower_teeth_points_orig``` are the two list that will give these points on the image saved in step 1 in pixel co-ordinates.

 4. Before you execute ```RealTeethGetGumLinePoints.m```, you should take care of couple of things.
 First, replace the base_image.png file with the one you saved in Step 1.
 Second, you need to put correct values in the ```square_clock``` variable in the ```RealTeethGetGumLinePoints.m```as per your setting.
+The points to be selected are the corner points of the black square as seen in the image  above.
 These points are in the clockwise manner in pixel co-ordinates starting from top left.
 Once these are set, you can execute the script.

+5. After running the code will prompt you to select a window where the gum-line extraction will be performed.
+This can be done by drawing a rectangular cropping region from the pop-up window

-5. ```dump_points_to_file.m``` is a utility script that will write the gumline points in the order that is expected.
+6. ```dump_points_to_file.m``` is a utility script that will write the gumline points in the order that is expected.

 ## Acknowledgements
 1. [Labial Teeth and Gingiva Image Database, Eckhard et al.;Labial teeth and gingiva color image segmentation for gingival health-state assessment; IS&T/ 6th European Conference on Color in Graphics, Imaging and Vision, CGIV 2012, pp. 102-107, Amsterdam (Netherlands); 2012][1]